(Guest writer: Amanda DiSilvestro)

 1. Surveys and Polls

-People will be more likely to pay attention to something that they know is quick and easy; and if they’re interested in the results they may be more willing to read the content.
+People will be more likely to pay attention to something that they know is quick and easy, and if they’re interested in the results, they may be more willing to read the content.

 After all, it’s much easier and faster to vote on an issue than read an entire piece of content on the issue.
 If you can configure the message to show a chart or graph after each vote, people will likely feel even more engaged.

 2. Videos and Live Chat

 Putting up a video or offering a live chat is a great idea, but not in an email marketing campaign.
-Videos are notorious for taking a while to load, and with email marketing you don’t have a large enough window of time.
+Videos are notorious for taking a while to load, and with email marketing, you don’t have a large enough window of time.

 The same problem occurs with live chat.
-If you want to give readers the option of clicking a link to view a video or chat live with a team member, by all means go for it.
+If you want to give readers the option of clicking a link to view a video or chat live with a team member, by all means, go for it.
 Just know that this isn’t quite interactive within the actual campaign, so likely won’t gain any new readers.

 3. Social Media Sharing

-[Good] Unless today is the first day you’ve been online since the 90′s, you know that social media has exploded onto the scene.
-Between Facebook, Twitter, LinkedIn, and now Google+, social networking is becoming more important than ever.
+Between Facebook, Twitter, and LinkedIn, social networking is becoming more important than ever.
 According to Facebook statistics, one in every nine people on Earth has a Facebook account.
-In other words, people love to share things they find online with their friends and those starting a small business can’t get enough of these networks.

-This will also show readers how often an article has been shared; thus giving it even more appeal (people tend to listen to their peers as opposed to the company trying to make money; nothing personal).
+This will also show readers how often an article has been shared; thus giving it, even more, appeal (people tend to listen to their peers as opposed to the company trying to make money; nothing personal).

 According to Jungle Minds Digital Consultancy, ’87 % of people who saw an infographic read the accompanying text, whereas only 41% read the text of an “ordinary” page.’

 In other words, infographics can be extremely effective.
 They will work great in an email message if you keep the infographics simple.
 If you have a huge infographic that takes too long to load, you will lose your readers.
-If you can keep it simple and engaging, then an infographic will work great.

 5. Directing people to another page

 Directing people from one page to a different page for interaction simply won’t work.
-People enjoy interaction, but not enough to go out and find it.
-If it’s there, they’ll take a look, but otherwise they will probably pass.
+People enjoy the interaction, but not enough to go out and find it.
+If it’s there, they’ll take a look, but otherwise, they will probably pass.

 Ultimately, having quality content is the most important thing in an email marketing campaign.
 You can have all the bells and whistles and fun interactive opportunities you want, but none of it will matter if your content is poorly written.